anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/transfers_to_ethereum.md

 The Bridge Pool should be thought of as a sort of mempool.
 When users who wish to move assets to Ethereum submit their transactions, they will pay some additional amount of NAM (of their choosing) as a way of covering the gas costs on Ethereum.
-Namada validators will hold these fees in a Bridge Pool Escrow.
+Namada validators will hold these fees in `#EthBridgePool`.

 When a batch of transactions from the Bridge Pool is submitted by a user to Ethereum, Namada validators will receive notifications via their full nodes.
 They will then pay out the fees for each submitted transaction to the user who relayed these transactions (still in NAM).
-These will be paid out from the Bridge Pool Escrow.
+These will be paid out from `#EthBridgePool`.

 The idea is that users will only relay transactions from the Bridge Pool that make economic sense.
 This prevents DoS attacks by underpaying fees as